A Postcard from Denmark

-- General health care in pregnancy and after the birth
+- General health care during pregnancy and after the birth

 A book on the subject baby health care is available both as a book and online.
 It’s a supplement for the check-ups at the doctor and midwife.

-You are taught on the right food, vitamins and minerals, to avoid smoking cigarets, drinking alcohol or taking drugs or medicine more than is vitally necessary.
+You are taught about the right food, vitamins and minerals, to avoid smoking cigarets, drinking alcohol or taking drugs or medicine more than is vitally necessary.

-If you have any problems with addiction you will get special help and support during the pregnancy.
+If you have any problems with addiction, you will get exclusive help and support during the pregnancy.

 Late in the pregnancy, the focus is the birth.